andrewufrank/smallAcademic/data/posts/ServingAHomepage.markdown

+---
-# Serving a homepage
+title: Serving a homepage
+author: auf
+date: Jan.
+8, 2019
+keywords: homepage
+abstract: How to construct a publication list from a BibTex file.
+---

-Constructing a simple homepage, perhaps with a blog and some images is can be done in a few hours, possibly days with a tool like wordpress.
+Constructing a simple homepage, perhaps with a blog and some images can be done in a few hours, possibly days with a tool like wordpress.
 To make something a bit more personal, satisfying some special requirements takes a bit of planning of content